chakra-ui/chakra-ui/.changeset/tabs-navigate-default.md

 controlled `Tabs.Root`, syncing `value` made the tabs machine dispatch a synthetic click on the newly selected trigger, hard-navigating the browser when triggers are rendered `asChild` onto anchors (breaking client-side routing in Next.js App Router).
-The default `navigate` behavior is now disabled; real user clicks still follow links natively and a user-provided `navigate` prop still takes precedence.
+The default `navigate` behavior is now disabled on `Tabs.Root` and on stores created with `useTabs`; real user clicks still follow links natively and a user-provided `navigate` prop still takes precedence.